 What Is Meditation?

 Mediation is a complementary and alternative medicine technique for helping the mind rest and enhancing awareness.
 This technique encompasses elevating your consciousness from within and practicing mindfulness.
-Mediation is a not a science or a religion, however it has been clinically proven to prevent relapse for drug and alcohol addicts.
+Mediation is a not a science or a religion, however it has been clinically proven to help prevent relapse for drug and alcohol abusers.
 There are many different types of meditation, but of most common types of meditation is Mindfulness-Based Relapse Prevention meditation.
 Daily meditation can be practiced in a group or alone.
 In most cases, people strive to mediate at the same time every day.
 One of the biggest goals for people that mediate is an extra peace of mind, calmness, and awareness.

 What is The Relationship Between Meditation and Drug And Alcohol Recovery?